Can I draw out my pension and buy a rental property?

 Get in touch for a free, no-obligation chat about how we might be able to help you.

 The short answer to this question is yes.
-Essentially, anybody over the age of 55 can access their pension pot and therefore if you wish to purchase a rental property, you are inclined to do so.
+Essentially, anybody over the age of 55 can draw out their pension and buy a rental property.

 The issue comes when you decide whether this is actually something that’s going to be suitable for you to do, after you take into account your personal circumstances.
 There are also large tax implications involved with drawing out your pension funds to buy a rental home, which can make the proposition unattractive.